12/12/2012

 We also added walls for the hay storage which protects it from the weather and the always hungry horses.

-Gate panels fit across the openings for hay access and to keep things open and air flowing.
+Gate panels fit across the openings to keep things open and air flowing.
+Finding some stall kits on Craig's List made things more secure.

 As it is now.
-It's divided with one stall facing the larger pasture and the aisle open to the smaller pasture where the horses stay during the day.
+It's divided with one double stall facing the larger pasture and the aisle open to the smaller pasture where the horses stay during the day.
+We'll see how the retaining wall holds up.

 How it was when it was first built.
 Dirt floor with mats and tape around the hay.
 Thistle started ignoring the tape, I wanted to store more hay and we started doing upgrades.